flynnoct/hugo-theme-eleglite/README.md

 ### Basic Configuration

-Set `_merge` to `true` under the `[markup]` section in the `hugo.toml` file to apply the theme’s configuration file to the entire site.
+Set `_merge` to `shallow` or `deep` under the `[markup]` section in the `hugo.toml` file to apply the theme’s configuration file to the entire site.
 Refer to the [official guide](https://gohugo.io/getting-started/configuration/#merge-configuration-from-themes) for details.
 The specific configuration items can be found in the `themes/Eleglite/hugo.toml` file.

 Demo of the configuration: